anders-biostat/bfast/barcoding_schemes.md

 - Now, we add four randomly generated access codes to each address, i.e., we have four new columns

-- All four are added to the data base as "__unassigned__", with checking that they have not been issued yet.
+- All four are added to the data base as `__unassigned__`, with checking that they have not been issued yet.

 - The cover letter now lists four 9-digit access codes, each preceded with a digit (1 to 4) in a circle.